MicroEJ/docs/KernelDeveloperGuide/overview.rst

 The Firmware build is composed of two phases:

 - the build of the Kernel,
-- the build of Sandboxed Application which is linked and append to the Firmware as a System Application (repeatable).
+- the build of the Sandboxed Application which is linked and appended to the Firmware as a System Application (repeatable).

 .. _build_flow_generic:
 .. figure:: png/build_flow_generic.png